Atr3QBRrW4sUWZaim2H/llm-conversation-manager/data/markdown-archive/ChatGPT-Glances_Web_Server_Startup.md

 3. Consider hosting on a **separate machine** (physical or virtual) if you want the highest level of isolation.
 4. For most hobbyist or home-lab setups, it’s common to host a web application on a personal computer.
 Just stay on top of patches and best practices.

 Ultimately, weigh the **convenience** of running Outline on your personal machine against the **security benefits** of a separate host or VM.
-As long as you adhere to these guidelines, hosting Outline locally can be done reasonably securely—just remember no system is 100% risk-free.
+As long as you adhere to these guidelines, hosting Outline locally can be done reasonably securely—just remember no system is 100% risk-***REDACTED***.

 #### You: